 And the child, once unbridled with love and possibility, is now imprisoned by the ego and those unconscious fear-based beliefs meant to keep her small and safe: I’m not smart enough, I can’t trust authority, I’m alone, I need to be perfect, I’m flawed, I’m not safe, I’m bad, I’m not capable, I’m not worthy, lovable, enough…and so on.

 But most insidious, the ego and the subtle energy bodies will use these false beliefs to make erroneous associations and perceptions to present-day circumstances; these associations will tell her what feelings to experience and how to respond based on the past.
 As a result, living “in the now” will become increasingly difficult—maybe even impossible—because she’s forgotten how to hear the whispers of her own soul.

 By adulthood, this young woman has the potential to fall into an all-too-common trap.
 Unconsciously, she wants to feel the comforting sense of peace that comes when she is connected to her full potential and spirit, so she starts the cycle of looking to external circumstances to replace those distant, yet familiar feelings.
 However, regardless of her valiant attempts, those false beliefs keep her stuck in old patterns and recurring themes of disappointment spurred by self-preservation, while the soul’s real answers to happiness and peace go unheeded.

 We all have the potential to untether ourselves from the perceptions of the past.
-The answer is simple: healing.
+The answer is simple: healing, which gives way to awakened awareness.
 When we heal, we awaken to the wonder and splendor of who we really are: perfect, whole, enough.